Wurzen: Economy

 A main commercial focus is the production of pastries and candies.
 Furthermore, there are several high-performance medium-sized businesses in mechanical engineering and some specialty companies in town (conveying machinery, lighting design, production of felt).

 Transport

-Wurzen is connected to the Leipzig metropolitan area via national highway B6, the closest expressway (Autobahn) connector being situated about 15 km south of Wurzen.
+External: Wurzen is connected to the Leipzig metropolitan area via national highway B6, the closest expressway (Autobahn) connector being situated about 15 km south of Wurzen.
+There are two airports which can be reached within one hour's driving time, Halle-Leipzig airport and Dresden airport.
 Wurzen railway station is linked to the central German commuter train network (S-Bahn Mitteldeutschland) and to the regional express train line between Leipzig and Dresden.
-There are two airports which can be reached within one hour's driving time, Halle-Leipzig airport and Dresden airport.
+Wurzen has one bus station with 5 platforms and multiple bus stops being used by lines going to nearby towns and villages such as Grimma and Eilenburg.

+Internal: Wurzen has two Town-Bus lines.